buildpacks/rfcs/text/0000-prepare-operation.md

 [drawbacks]: #drawbacks

 1. Parsing and applying the `io.buildpacks` namespace becomes responsibility of the platform.
-    - This is mitigated by providing [utilities](#Cloud-Native-Buildpacks-utilities) and the fact that the prepare phase is an independant and swappable.
+    - This is mitigated by providing [utilities](#Cloud-Native-Buildpacks-utilities) and the fact that the prepare phase is independent and swappable.
-2. Executing the Prepare operation may require an additional container to be spun up in some platforms; this would effectively increase the overall build process.
+2. Executing the Prepare operation may require an additional container to be spun up in some platforms; this would effectively lengthen the overall build process.

 # Alternatives
 [alternatives]: #alternatives